confmeet/ccs2024/venue/index.md

 If you are a government employee **who holds a government issued ID that labels you as a government employee** – be that state or federal, you can use the government rate.

-The hotel *does not accept university IDs* as a valid form of identification.
+A campus ID does not qualify as a valid ID to receive the government rate; per Marriott standards, employees of a state university do not qualify for the government rate.

 If you think you qualify the government rate (129 USD per night), please confirm with the hotel and then email Hantao Cui (hcui9@ncsu.edu) for a link.
 You will be responsible for the eligibility verification.